 2) Documentation (PTAL) noting eligibility for a full and unrestricted license to practice medicine in the State of California.

-NOTE: UC Davis Health Systems follows the AAMC guidelines regarding H-1B sponsorship and does not support the H-1B visa for international medical graduates (IMG).
+NOTE: UC Davis Health follows the AAMC guidelines regarding H-1B sponsorship and does not support the H-1B visa for international medical graduates (IMG).

 d) Graduates of medical schools outside the United States who have completed a Fifth Pathway program provided by an LCME-accredited medical school. *A Fifth Pathway program is an academic year of supervised clinical education provided by an LCME-accredited medical school to students who meet the following conditions: